5956 Main Street,

 No one has favorited this theater yet

-Opened in 1946, the Nelson Theatre was one of those fondly remembered post-World War II, small town cinemas: black Carrara glass store-fronts on either side of a tiny free standing box office, a yellow brick second story with a glass block hint at Art Deco style, a tiny triangle marquee with the words “Air Conditioned” more prominent than the name of the theatre.
+The owner was Burgess E. Nelson who built the Nelson Theatre on the site of a previous theatre that had been destroyed by a fire.
+It opened in 1946, the Nelson Theatre was one of those fondly remembered post-World War II, small town cinemas: black Carrara glass store-fronts on either side of a tiny free standing box office, a yellow brick second story with a glass block hint at Art Deco style, a tiny triangle marquee with the words “Air Conditioned” more prominent than the name of the theatre.

 The architect was J. R. Mims who created a nice little hall for $30,000.
 The lobby featured two elegant murals in Moderne style.
 The auditorium was simple, but included a small cantilevered balcony and several layers of drapery around the proscenium.